subhojeet-chakraborty/22Feb_Assignment/README.md

 # 22Feb_Assignment
-This is the assignment task on the pandas topic assigned by PWskills Questions including:-
+This is the assignment task on the pandas topic assigned by PWskills \n Questions including:-
 Q1.
 Create a Pandas Series that contains the following data: 4, 8, 15, 16, 23, and 42.
 Then, print the series.
 Q2.
 Create a variable of list type containing 10 elements in it, and apply pandas.Series function on the